developer-zebra/developer-zebra-site/src/ekd/1-6/guide/usage/index.md

 * **Do NOT deploy empty key layouts**; they can cause Enterprise Keyboard to behave unpredictably.
 * **When using DataWedge to switch layouts**, the EKB fixed layout is sometimes shown briefly or until the focus changes again.
 See [DataWedge Notes](#datawedgenotes), below.
 * **When custom layouts are displayed, <u>all EKB settings, preferences and functions are suspended</u>**.
-* If default is a custom layout, **an IME change request from the Google keyboard sets the custom layout as the default**.
+* If a custom layout is the default, **an IME change request from the Google keyboard sets that custom layout as the default**.

 ### DataWedge Notes
 The DataWedge service is included on every Zebra device and when enabled, allows any application on the device to acquire data from various input sources.
 The following rules apply when DataWedge is used.